datawowio/datawow-ruby/README.md

 # Response

-Response is a module and it contain such as meta-data, message, status and data.
+Response is a module and it contains data including: data, meta-data, message, and status
-#### Example of response module
+#### Example of a response module
 ```ruby
 <Datawow::Response @status=200, @message="success" @meta={"code"=>200, "message"=>"success"}, @data={...}, />
 ```
-you can use data with call `data` property and you will be get data like a example below
+You can call the `data` property to get the data, which would return in the format as shown below

 ```json
 {